Updated: Mar 18

 A classification tree splits the dataset based on the homogeneity of data.
 Say, for instance, there are two variables; salary and location; which determine whether or not a candidate will accept a job offer.

 If the training data shows that 95% of people accept the job offer based on salary, the data gets split there and salary becomes a top node in the tree.
 This split makes the data “95% pure”.
-Measures of impurity like entropy is used to quantify the homogeneity of the data when it comes to classification trees.
+Measures of impurity like entropy are used to quantify the homogeneity of the data when it comes to classification trees.

 In a regression tree, a regression model is fit to the target variable using each of the independent variables.
 The data is then split at several points for each independent variable.

 At those points, the error between the predicted values and actual values is squared to get “A Sum of Squared Errors”(SSE).
-The point that has lowest SSE is chosen as the split point.
+The point that has the lowest SSE is chosen as the split point.
 This process is continued recursively.

 Advantages of Decision Trees 1.
 Decision trees are easy to interpret.